cbmr-data/cbmr-data.github.io/esrum/source/usage/slurm/basics.rst

-``srun`` takes most of the same arguments as ``sbatch``, including those used for reserving additional resources if you need more than the default 1 CPU and 15 GB of RAM:
+``srun`` takes most of the same arguments as ``sbatch``, including those used for reserving additional resources if you need more than the default 2 CPUs and 31 GB of RAM:

 .. code-block:: console